 Nearly everyone gets a case of “the blues” now and then.
 But feeling low all the time is not a normal part of aging.
 If you’re experiencing intense feelings of hopelessness or sadness that don’t seem to go away, you may be clinically depressed.
-In recognition of National Older Adult Mental Health Awareness Day in May, we’re shining a spotlight on the issue of depression—a disorder that affects an estimated 1 in 15 adults every year.1
+In recognition of National Older Adult Mental Health Awareness Day in May, we’re shining a spotlight on the issue of depression—a disorder that affects more than 8% (21 million) of U.S. adults each year.1

 What are the symptoms of depression in older adults?